OmarShawky1/ACU/README.md

 * Brief & ordered from top to bottom.
 * Not all channels are mentioned to avoid redundancy.
+* All channels mentioned are just for @Students (which is 40% of the entire server).
+* Always check pinned messages.

 1. COMMUNITY:
    1. announcements: Any major updates in the server. @everyone tag is only used for important announcements.